Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Conditioning  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/Conditioning.png" Align=left width=7% height=7%>

-You take 2 less damage whenever you take physical damage
+You take 2 less damage whenever you take physical and elemental damage

 **Headhunter** Whenever you score a _takedown_, you gain a stack of Trancendence.
 Whenever you have 30 stacks you gain the following benefits:
 - **Conditioned**: You gain +1 to your armor class and saving throws